Skip to main content

 0% positive mentions, 0% neutral mentions, 100% negative mentions

-The game currently suffers from numerous bugs, including UI glitches, audio imbalances, visual flickering, and erratic AI behavior, affecting overall stability.
-However, the developer is actively patching these issues, with some improvements noted in recent updates.
-Players are advised to expect bugs but anticipate better stability over time.
+The game currently suffers from numerous bugs, including UI glitches, audio balance issues, visual flickering, and problematic AI behavior.
+While the developer is actively patching these problems, players can expect stability issues during early gameplay.
+Waiting for future updates may improve the overall stability.

 • “In just the first half hour of gameplay you'll find glitches, flickering, objects that when dropped end up outside the playable area and you can't pick them up again, an AI that makes characters start looking left to right repeatedly at an annoyingly high speed, among many other issues.”